guardian/fulfilment-lambdas/README.md

 This guarantees that we only generate files that have not been uploaded to salesforce yet.

 Guardian Weekly files will be automatically uploaded to salesforce every Thursday at 11:00 GMT (see [cloudwatch rule](https://eu-west-1.console.aws.amazon.com/events/home?region=eu-west-1#/eventbus/default/rules/fulfilment-lambdas-PROD-WeeklyScheduledUploadRule-NRHNG387CPKL)).
 Files are uploaded a week in advance, so each Thursday the uploaded files are not the ones used for delivery the next day but the Friday on the following week.

+## To check fulfilment files ready for third parties to collect
+You need to be in Salesforce Classic.
+Then 'Documents' > 'Home Delivery Pipeline Fulfilment' or 'Guardian Weekly ({region})'

+## Testing changes to ZOQL queries

+Using Postman, the `https://rest.zuora.com/v1/batch-query/` API call can be used to trial new queries.
+See the [API documentation](https://knowledgecenter.zuora.com/Central_Platform/API/AB_Aggregate_Query_API/B_Submit_Query) for details.

 ## Testing in CODE
 1. Deploy your branch to CODE using riffraff